stanley-1/tp/docs/UserGuide.md

 **:mag_right: Format:**
 `find t/TAG`
 * Queries all contacts that are tied to `TAG`.
-* The tag must be existent and associated with certain contacts in the address book.
+* The tag must be existent and associated with certain contacts stored on SociaLite.
 * Tags are matched from the start of their names.
 * If multiple tags are queried, only contacts possessing all given tags are returned.
 </div>